CAM603/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` and `.map` both perform a function once on every item in an array.
+The biggest difference is that `.map` returns a new array of the results without mutating the original array while `.forEach` always returns undefined and can mutatae the original array if specified in the function passed in.

 2. What is the difference between a function and a method?

+Methods are functions that belong to a class or object and are called from that object or class.
+Strictly speaking, because everything in JavaScript is an object (except primitives), functions are methods too because they belong to the window object.
+However, functions are different from methods because they can be called by themself without referencing the window object.

 3. What is closure?

+Closure gives an inner function access to the outer functions scope.
+The inner function has access to the outer function's scope even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+Window/ Global Object Binding: When in global scope, the 'this' keyword points to the window object.

+Implicit Binding: When a function is called with dot notation, the object before the dot becomes the 'this' keyword

+New Binding: The 'this' keyword in a function constructor or class points to the window object.
+When creating a new object with the 'new' keyword, the 'new' keyword creates a new object and the 'this' keyword now points to that new object.

+Explicit Binding: The 'this' keyword is explicitly set what 'this' points to by using .call(), .apply(), and .bind().
+We pass what we want 'this' to be in the parenthesis.

 5. Why do we need super() in an extended class?

+Super does for classes what Object.create() did for function constructors.
+Super allows the new object to have access to properties and methods on the parent object.

 ## Project Set up